 Double clicking on a minion will make him salute the camera (and thus salute you), but, ironically, they will still salute even if they are abandoning you because of low loyalty.
-This is a great way to prevent important minions from escaping, since you can tag them for capture, then keep double clicking on them to force them to stop running and thus get the crud beaten out of them by everyone else in the vicinity.
+This is a great way to prevent important minions from escaping, since you can tag them for capture, then keep double clicking on them to force them to stop running and thus get beaten by everyone else in the vicinity.

-Best of all: until you kidnap the maid in one of the game's first missions, you will never be attacked, ever.
+Until you kidnap the maid in one of the game's first missions, you will never be attacked.
 You won't get any more missions, of course, but by then you are able to go out into the world and steal cash.
 Simply set up your basic base, rob the world blind, come back a few hours later, let the world cool off and forget about you, and get back to work several million richer.

-There's one that's even better.
-Build a multi-sectioned strongroom, make another one, then delete the first one, and it doubles your money.
+If you build a multi-sectioned strongroom, then make another one, and then delete the first one, it will double your money.

 In Demigod (lovingly ripped off and improved from DotA), one of the characters has an ability that allows him to, instead of dropping healing mana/health potions on death, drop a potion that does a sizeable chunk of damage.
 You can kill yourself with this potion.
 By doing this, you deny any enemies attacking you the kill, and you gain gold and EXP as if you had killed a demigod of your level (which you did!)